Katie Bayer, PT, DPT

 Christine Chappell, PT, MSPT is a physical therapist with a career spanning more than 20 years and an array of experiences that led to her passion for pelvic health, and pregnancy and postpartum rehabilitation.
 She believes in a holistic approach, focusing on empowering her patients through education and addressing the multisystem considerations involved in pelvic health.

 Her three pregnancies, births and postpartum recoveries each involved unique complications that solidified her belief in the importance of pre and postnatal care.
 She utilizes these experiences, her orthopedic background, along with her extensive coursework in pelvic rehabilitation and manual therapy, including craniosacral therapy, and visceral manipulation, to restore her patients’ function and ensure their long term success.
+She loves helping women prepare for birth, recover in postpartum, and flourish throughout their entire life span.

 Christine lives in Vienna, VA with her husband, their three children and their dog.
 She and her husband are both Michigan natives and University of Michigan Alums who live for Summers on the Great Lakes and Fall Football Saturdays.